susovanpatra00/E2E_ML_Project/README.md

  - Trace all of your expriements
  - Logging & tagging your model

 I used MLflow to select the best parameters for my model between 5 different parameter sets.
 Below is the example of that.
+I needed rmse low and r2 score high which I can easily select from the below image and set those values as my parameter value.
+It's one way of Hyperparameter Tuning.
 ![MLflow Model Comparison With Different Parameters](MLflow.png)